Chromatic homotopy theory is asymptotically algebraic: Descent

-is an equivalence for any ultrafilter $\cF$ on $I$. \end{prop} \begin{proof} We may rewrite the natural map above as
+is an equivalence. \end{prop} \begin{proof} By intersecting each set in the ultrafilter $\cF$ with $V$, we may assume that $V = I$.
+We may rewrite the natural map above as

-We will apply Proposition 3.3 of \cite{mitchellthomasondescent} to show that it is an equivalence by verifying that the map satisfies the two conditions given there.
+We will apply Proposition 3.3 of \cite{mitchellthomasondescent} to show that it is an equivalence by verifying that the map satisfies the conditions used in the proof.
 In the notation of \cite{mitchellthomasondescent}, we will let

 for $U \in \cF$, and